Jahia/widen-asset-picker/README.md

 ### Widen content in jContent
 jContent v7 restrict the usage of a picker to a JCR node only.
 Thus, to be able to pick an external widen content, an equivalent of this widen content is required as a node in jContent.
-A node is also usefull to create a dedicated rendering thought a set of views.
+A node is also usefull to create a dedicated rendering through a set of views.

 #### Architecture overview